SethClydesdale/genki-study-resources/README.md

 ### Special Thanks
 Genki Study Resources was made possible thanks to...
-- [The Japan Times](https://bookclub.japantimes.co.jp/en/), Eri Banno, Yoko Ikeda, Yutaka Ohno, Chikako Shinagawa, and Kyoko Tokashiki for Genki: An Integrated Course in Elementary Japanese.
+- ~~[The Japan Times](https://bookclub.japantimes.co.jp/en/)~~, Eri Banno, Yoko Ikeda, Yutaka Ohno, Chikako Shinagawa, and Kyoko Tokashiki for Genki: An Integrated Course in Elementary Japanese.
 - Noriko Udagawa and Reiko Maruyama for some Illustrations that were used.
 - [DavidBurela](https://github.com/DavidBurela) for gifting me the 3rd Edition textbook and workbook of Genki I.
 - [Maarten Jacobs](https://github.com/maartenJacobs) for gifting me the 3rd Edition textbook and workbook of Genki II.